Big Red Machine (album)

 Big Red Machine is the debut studio album by American musicians Aaron Dessner and Justin Vernon as Big Red Machine.
-Dessner is most famous for being a founding member, instrumentalist, songwriter, and producer for The National, and Vernon for being the front man of Bon Iver.
+Dessner is most famous for being a founding member, instrumentalist, songwriter, and producer for The National, and Vernon for being the founding member and frontman of Bon Iver.
 The majority of the album was recorded in Dessner's shed studio in the Hudson Valley.